Skip to main content

 Dizziness is another possible Xolair side effect.
 If you’re feeling dizzy, avoid activities where dizziness could be dangerous, such as driving a car.
 Sit or lie down until you feel more stable on your feet.

-Tell your prescriber if you’re experiencing severe dizziness, or if it’s not going away.
-It’s possible that there’s another cause that needs to be addressed, as dizziness has many potential culprits.
-But you should keep in mind that dizziness can also be a symptom of a severe allergic reaction.
-More on that later.
+Tell your prescriber if you’re experiencing severe dizziness or it’s not going away.
+They can help determine if there’s another cause that needs to be addressed.
+But you should keep in mind that dizziness can also be a symptom of a severe allergic reaction — more on that later.

 6. Itching